allenrahbar/portfolio-project-one/README.md

 ![Favicon](assets/readme-images/favicon.png)

 ## Features left to implement
 This is an ongoing project that I will be working on for the duration of my working life.
 The site will be updated with javascript and more interactive features will be added when I have learned the skills necessary to do this.
 The images section will be replaced with an image of all my projects along with a link to access each project.
-I would also like to make the contact me section be able to send me an email for when users fill out the form.
+I would also like to make the contact me section be able to send me an email when users fill out the form.

 ## Testing
 The user testing of the site achieved its purpose.
 It's easy to navigate between sections.
 The users will be able to see a little bit about me in the about section and download the PDF for a full list of my work history and education.
 They are also able to view my Github, LinkedIn and Download my CV.